 Maxime Barbier, Bernard Cabannes, Luc Delamain and François Gillard are the architects of SCAU, which counts among France’s largest architectural practices.
-A generic term standing for Société de Conception d’Architecture et d’Urbanisme (society for the conception of architecture and urban planning), SCAU was founded in 1971 by Michel Macary and Aymeric Zublena.

 The practice falls within a spirit of polyvalence, working in numerous fields from cultural facilities, stadiums, hospitals, universities, accommodation, hotels, offices, commercial premises, infrastructure and urban planning to design and interior decoration.
 SCAU favours transversal exchanges thanks to its numerous architects, engineers and graphic designers, with multiple skills and of different nationalities.